 You will be contributing to a class exhibit.
 Your primary focus will be on a single page.

 Your page will be comprised of blocks.
-There are 4 types of blocks:
+There are several types:

 Courtesy of Cumberland County Historical Society.